LiorZ/hdac8_thesis/thesis.rst

 	While Spearmans's correlation functions better than the KS test, on the larger training set we were interested in capturing the algorithm's ability to distinguish between two possible classes of

-%ORA: something seems to be missing here.
+..
+ORA: something seems to be missing here.

 Results